 Step 4) Clean and Clear Debris from Condenser

 Remove leaves and debris at the base of the condenser to clean your air conditioner.
 If the air conditioning condenser has a drain, be sure to rid that of any substances as well.

 For the blower’s fan blades, use a vacuum and a rag to thoroughly clean it.
 Next, fasten any loose mounting bolts.
 Apply a few drops of lightweight oil or spray WD-40 into the ports if the fan motor has oil ports.
 Mop up any excess water inside the unit.
 Once you have finished cleaning the air conditioner, reassemble the condenser.
 Remove any weeds, twigs, or vines that may hinder airflow through the condenser unit.

 Step 5) Check the Refrigerant Lines

 Refrigerant lines are typically covered with foam insulation to prevent them from losing energy.
 These refrigerant tubes travel from the evaporator coil on the air handler to the condenser that is located outside your house.

-If the insulation on the refrigerant lines is damaged, replace it to enhance the efficiency of your air conditioning system.
+If the insulation on the refrigerant lines is damaged, replace it when you are cleaning your air conditioner to enhance the efficiency of your system.
 The first way to fix this issue is to purchase and install a foam insulation sleeve for the refrigerant lines.
 You may also choose to wrap the refrigerant lines with insulation tape.